 Wing Pro 6 adds the ability to connect to a remote host through a secure SSH tunnel in order to edit, debug, test, search, and manage files stored remotely in the same way that Wing supports working with files on your local system.

 This is done by setting up SSH access to a remote host outside of Wing IDE and then configuring the remote host from Wing's Project > Remote Hosts menu item and using that host for the Python Executable in Project Properties.
-Files and directories added to the project can be on any configured remote host, and the project file can be stored either remotely or locally.
+Files and directories added to the project can be on any configured remote host.
 Editing, debugging, testing, searching, version control, OS Commands, and other features work with remote files as if they were stored locally.

 For detailed instructions see the Remote Hosts section in the Project chapter of the Wing IDE Manual.
 This must be accessed from Wing's Help menu because the online docs do not include information for beta releases.